 - The Biggest Social Media Science Study: What 4.8 Million Tweets Say About the Best Time to Tweet

 Pay per click advertising

 Pay per click advertising (or PPC) is exactly what the name suggests.
-You pay for each click you receive on an ad you create.
+You pay for each click that you receive on an ad that you create.

 Sounds similar to SEM, doesn’t it?
 That’s because it is.
-But while SEM is only one type of PPC advertising (and a very special one), there are many platforms that offer you showing ads to their audience with PPC.
+But, while SEM is only one type of PPC advertising (and a very special one), there are many platforms that offer to showing your ads to their audience with PPC.

-But by far the most popular platform for PPC advertising is Google AdWords and Facebook.
+But, by far, the most popular platforms for PPC advertising are Google AdWords and Facebook.

-On Facebook, the way it works is that you create an ad, which looks just like a Facebook status update.
+On Facebook, the way it works is that you create an ad that looks just like a Facebook status update.

-Lastly, you set a budget and how much you’re willing to pay per click.
+Last, you set a budget based on how much you’re willing to pay per click.

-Your ad will then be served to your audience, either in their Facebook news feed on a desktop computer, or their mobile phone.
+Your ad will then be served to your audience, in their Facebook news feed on a desktop computer or on their mobile phone.